Ray Charles was awarded an Honorary Doctorate of Humane Letters from Shaw University.

 The Charles salute was the sixteenth and last In Performance at the White House during the Obama administration.
 The President and First Lady wanted the Charles program to conclude the series.
 Other In Performance programs included Stevie Wonder, Sir Paul McCartney, Burt Bacharach, Hal David and Carole King, among others.

-Ray Charles was inducted into the Austin City Limits Hall of Fame, it aired New Years Eve as a PBS special hosted by Chris Issak and included musical guests Nora Jones, Robert Randolph, Gary Clark Jr. and more.
+Ray Charles was inducted into the Austin City Limits Hall of Fame.
+It aired New Years Eve as a PBS special hosted by Chris Isaak and included musical guests Norah Jones, Robert Randolph, Gary Clark Jr. and more.